kohlhofer/Crossings/characters/patron-2.md

 ## Role in the Bar

 Lila is a fixture, both companion and provocateur.
 She keeps the others talking, sometimes laughing, sometimes fighting, but always coming back.

+- Her actions and presence in the story should reflect the book's philosophy (see philosophy.md), especially the dignity of the overlooked, ambiguity, and the weight of choice.